tech-bureau-jp/symbol/docs/index.md

 	partner_key_pair = await create_account_with_tokens_from_faucet(facade)

 	# Alice (signer) owns some amount of custom mosaic (with divisibility=2)
-	# Bob (partner) wants to exchange 20 xem for a single piece of Alice's custom mosaic
+	# Bob (partner) wants to exchange 20 xym for a single piece of Alice's custom mosaic
 	# there will be two transfers within an aggregate
 	embedded_transactions = [
 		facade.transaction_factory.create_embedded({